romanha/elasticsearch-status-monitor/readme.md

 It is able to show

-* the cluster health status.
+* the cluster health status,
+* the node and endpoint information.

 You can start the tool by running the command `java -jar elasticsearch-status-monitor-[version]-jar-with-dependencies.jar`.